1708 Peachtree St. NE, Atlanta, GA 30309 • 315 W. Ponce de Leon Ave, Decatur, GA 30030

 We recognize that Colonialism often disconnects people from their bodies as a way to survive harm.
 In our work, together we gently reconnect you to your body’s cues, intuition, and wisdom.
 By incorporating somatic awareness, we support you in reclaiming safety, presence, and agency in your body -- not just your thoughts.

 Decolonized therapy allows us to understand your concerns within the broader context of identity, lived experience, generational history, and systemic oppression.
-Instead of viewing your struggles as personal failings, we explore how they may be shaped by cultural expectations, survival strategies, racial trauma, and societal pressures.
-This compassionate, contextualized lens helps you move from self-blame toward clarity, empowerment, and healing.
+Some of the concerns we commonly support include:

 -